The person at the center of this case

 Start here

-Jonathan Mark McNabb, a 28-year-old hiker, disappeared on February 7, 1998, after setting out from Three Rivers, California to hike the Colony Mill Trail toward Sequoia National Park's Lodgepole area.
-He was reported overdue on February 9th, and despite an extensive multi-agency search involving helicopters, ground teams, and dogs, no definitive trace of him has been found.
-His fate remains unknown, and investigators continue to seek information about what happened during his solo mountain hike.
+Jonathan Mark McNabb, a 28-year-old hiker, disappeared on February 7, 1998, after setting out on a solo hike from Three Rivers, California toward Sequoia National Park's Lodgepole area via the Colony Mill Trail.
+He was reported overdue on February 9th, and an extensive multi-agency search involving helicopters, ground teams, and dogs found no definitive trace of him.
+Nearly three decades later, the circumstances of his disappearance remain unknown, and anyone with information about his whereabouts or what may have happened during that hike is urged to come forward.

 Try asking